This post provides an overview of the formaldehyde-based and formaldehyde-free glues used in plywood.

-I look at the offgassing levels and rates of formaldehyde in various types of plywood so that you can choose the lowest VOC option and minimize offgassing in the home.
+I look at the off-gassing levels and rates of formaldehyde in various types of plywood so that you can choose the lowest VOC option and minimize off-gassing in the home.

-This post contains affiliate links.
-Upon purchase, I earn a small commission at no extra cost to you.
+This article contains affiliate links, upon purchase I earn a commission at no extra cost to you.

+What is Plywood?
 Plywood is an engineered wood product made up of thin layers of wood called “plies” glued together.
 Each layer is laid with the grain running in the opposite direction to the previous layer.

 Where is Plywood Used in a House?